amromeo/api_r2020/README.md

 ## Pre-course work/requirements

 - A laptop (macOS, Windows, or Linux) with WiFi
-  - Please confirm you can connect to the conference WiFi prior to class
-- Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87)
+- Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work.
-- The program that we will be using to interact with R during the course is called RStudio.
-We will be using a cloud based RStudio server, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
+- The program that we will be using to interact with R during the course is called **RStudio**.
+We will be using a cloud based version of RStudio, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.
 Our intent in using a cloud-based platform to minimize possible in-class setup issues.
-- Please follow the instructions in [this presentation](https://bit.ly/2W61U4d) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
+- Please follow the instructions in [this presentation](https://drive.google.com/file/d/1hlPMuN_drjwbX4idk_H2A7imPjWPhoSN/view?usp=sharing) to setup an [RStudio.Cloud](https://rstudio.cloud/) account.
-- Link to RStudio.Cloud workspace: https://rstudio.cloud/spaces/12199/join?access_code=VcxkICDzOe%2BTYiRcGyFY%2FnsSuS72jf7e3BgLWdm4
 - *Note: Some older internet browsers may not be compatible with RStudio.cloud.
 See [this web page](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) for additional information.*
 - As the date of the conference approaches, we will be sending out a web link that will grant access to the workshop project within RStudio.Cloud.
 - While not required, we **highly** recommend installing RStudio Desktop on your laptop as well.
 See instructions below.
+- Please complete the following survey so we can better understand your R experience and what you want out of the course: [API R Workshop Participant Survey](https://forms.gle/Xe3U71ZBZRmrP2E87)

 ### Installing RStudio onto your own computer